bulletmark/edir/README.md

-  -G, --no-git      do not use git if invoked within a git repository -g, --git         negate the --no-git option and DO use automatic git -d, --dirnames    edit given directory names directly, not their contents -F, --files       only show files
+  -G, --no-git      do not use git if invoked within a git repository -g, --git         negate the --no-git option and DO use automatic git -d, --dirnames    edit given directory names directly, not their contents -F, --files       only show/edit files
-  -D, --dirs        only show directories
+  -D, --dirs        only show/edit directories
   -L, --nolinks     ignore all symlinks

 Note you can set default starting arguments in ~/.config/edir-flags.conf.
 The